Your membership has expired

 Graphic: Consumer Reports

-No matter where you shop, it can be difficult to distinguish when something listed as a sale is actually a good discount or the same price it always is.
+No matter where you shop, it can be difficult to tell whether something listed as a sale is actually a good discount or just the same price it always is.
 That’s where our work comes in.
 Since Consumer Reports tracks prices on everything we test, we can look at Walmart’s offerings to tell you whether a product is worth picking up or passing by.
-We take the product’s quality and the average price into account to determine the true value of every deal.

 Still undecided?